ionic-team/ionic-docs/src/pages/vue/slides.md

 ## Wrap Up

 Now that you have Swiper installed, there is a whole set of new Swiper features for you to enjoy.
-We recommend starting with the Swiper Vue Introduction: <a href="https://swiperjs.com/vue" target="_blank" rel="noopener noreferrer">https://swiperjs.com/vue</a> and then referencing <a href="https://swiperjs.com/swiper-api" target="_blank" rel="noopener noreferrer">https://swiperjs.com/swiper-api</a> for the entire Swiper API.
+We recommend starting with the <a href="https://swiperjs.com/vue" target="_blank" rel="noopener noreferrer">Swiper Vue Introduction</a> and then referencing <a href="https://swiperjs.com/swiper-api" target="_blank" rel="noopener noreferrer">the Swiper API docs</a>.

 ### Where do I file issues?